Pending – 8, 14, 20, 21, 22, 26,

 - ** Minimum time required to produce m items.
 GFG.
 I would rather form an equation and solve it instead of using binary search.

-- Make all array elements equal with minimum cost Given an array which contains integer values, we need to make all values of this array equal to some integer value with minimum cost where the cost of changing an array value x to y is abs(x-y).
+- Given an array which contains integer values, we need to make all values of this array equal to some integer value with minimum cost where the cost of changing an array value x to y is abs(x-y).
 GFG.
+Link

 - For each element in 1st array count elements less than or equal to it in 2nd array.